AditiBansal0703/Academic-Database-Management-Portal/README.md

 # 📚 Academic Database Management Portal

-A responsive and user-friendly web-based admin panel developed using **PHP**, **MySQL**, and **Bootstrap 5**, designed to manage and maintain academic records across multiple interconnected tables such as Students, Mentors, Internships, Projects, Trainings, and more.
+A responsive and user-friendly web-based admin panel developed using **MySQL**, and **Bootstrap 5**, designed to manage and maintain academic records across multiple interconnected tables such as Students, Mentors, Internships, Projects, Trainings, and more.

 ---